hrudayhyaswin-ux/civiceye-ai2/USER_MANUAL.md

 | Image | Yes |
 | Location | Yes |

-## Supported Languages
+# Supported Languages

-CivicEye AI India supports multiple languages for complaint submission.
+CivicEye AI India provides multilingual support to make complaint registration accessible to a wider audience.

-Examples include:
+Users can submit complaints in languages such as:

-- English
+* English
-- Hindi
+* Hindi
-- Telugu
+* Telugu

-Additional languages may also be supported through Bhashini integration.
+Through integration with Bhashini, the platform can also support additional Indian languages, enabling broader accessibility and inclusiveness across regions.

 ## Troubleshooting